CSS: Animation Using CSS Transforms

 The dotted outline that appears during the animation shows the placement of the DIV containing the rocket image.
 This DIV translates across the screen while the image inside is rotated.
 Simple!

 For the browser-impaired what's happening is that when you move the mouse over the space background, the rocket translates from the bottom left to the top right over a period of 3 seconds (translate()) and also rotates 70 degrees in a clockwise direction over the first 2 seconds (rotate()).
-The effect is rudimentary, but shows the potentional.
+The effect is rudimentary, but shows potentional.

 Multiple timing functions